-The Issuer previously distributed a Preliminary Official Statement dated June 21, 2022, as supplemented by a Supplement dated June 28, 2022 to Preliminary Official Statement dated June 21, 2022 (collectively, the "Preliminary Official Statement").
-The Preliminary Official Statement omitted selling compensation, delivery dates, and certain other information dependent on pricing of the Series 2022A Bonds.
-Further, for purposes of the Preliminary Official Statement, offering prices, interest rate, aggregate principal amount, principal amount per maturity, and certain other information dependent on pricing of the Series 2022A Bonds was estimated.
-Actual information dependent on pricing is reflected in this final Official Statement.
-Other than information dependent on pricing, no information in this final Official Statement differs from the information contained in the Preliminary Official Statement.
+For purposes of this Preliminary Official Statement, selling compensation, delivery dates, and certain other information dependent on pricing of the Series 2022A Bonds have been omitted.
+Further, for purposes of this Preliminary Official Statement, offering prices, interest rates, aggregate principal amount, principal amount per maturity, and certain other information dependent on pricing of the Series 2022A Bonds have been estimated.
+Actual information dependent on pricing will be established after pricing of the Series 2022A Bonds and will be reflected in the final Official Statement.
+Such actual information will vary from the estimates.